isc-projects/bind9/doc/arm/reference.rst

 all the clients.

 The ``sortlist`` statement (see below) takes an ``address_match_list`` and interprets it in a special way.
-Each top level statement in the ``sortlist`` must itself be an explicit ``address_match_list`` with one or two elements.
-The first element (which may be an IP address, an IP prefix, an ACL name or a nested ``address_match_list``) of each top level list is checked against the source address of the query until a match is found.
-When the addresses in the first element overlap, the first rule to match gets selected.
+Each top-level statement in the ``sortlist`` must itself be an explicit ``address_match_list`` with one or two elements.
+The first element (which may be an IP address, an IP prefix, an ACL name, or a nested ``address_match_list``) of each top-level list is checked against the source address of the query until a match is found.
+When the addresses in the first element overlap, the first rule to match is selected.

 Once the source address of the query has been matched, if the top level statement contains only one element, the actual primitive element that matched the source address is used to select the address in the response to move to the beginning of the response.
 If the statement is a list of two elements, then the second element is interpreted as a topology preference list.
-Each top level element is assigned a distance and the address in the response with the minimum distance is moved to the beginning of the response.
+Each top-level element is assigned a distance, and the address in the response with the minimum distance is moved to the beginning of the response.